 What can I do in the Bastille neighborhood?
 There’s plenty to do in the Bastille neighborhood!
 Start your day by picking up a fresh pastry and a coffee at one of the many artisanal cafes.
 Then, wander around and explore the local designer shops.
 In the evening, grab a drink at a bar or enjoy a meal at a trendy restaurant like Septime.

 - Marché d’Aligre is a great Parisian market to find fresh produce, cheese, and other food items.
-If you’re looking for something to do on a Sunday, head here!
+If you’re looking for something to do on a Sunday in Paris, head here!
 The market is open every day.

 - Coulée Verte René-Dumont is a beautiful green space in the Bastille neighborhood where you can go for a walk or a run.
 It runs above ground level and is located on an old railroad track that has been transformed into green space.